 For further details and refuge maps, please visit the Mead Wildlife Area’s Visitor Center or call (715) 457-6771.

 Make sure to check property regulations regarding wildlife refuge boundaries prior to hunting and be mindful of the signs while enjoying your hunt.
-Maps are available at the visitor center, both inside and on the west kiosk.
+Maps are available at the visitor center, both inside and outside on the west kiosk and main entrance kiosk.